Medicare Compensation Recovery 011-15000000

 If the injury description has minor changes between notifications, go to the Updating an existing claim from an enquiry case table.

-- Notice of reimbursement arrangement form (MO027) or
+- Medicare Compensation Recovery Notice of reimbursement arrangement form (MO027), or

-If notification is received on a MO022, MO026 or an MO027 advising of a change to the DOI, Service Officers must issue a new NTC.
+If notification is received on a MO022, MO026 or an MO027 advising of a change to the DOI, Service Officers must consider issuing a new NTC.

-Go to Notice of past benefits request and notice to claimant > Notice to claimant > When Services Australia will not issue a notice to claimant for more details.
+See Background page in Notice of past benefits request and notice to claimant > NTC > When the agency will not issue an NTC for more details.

 If there is a current Notice of past benefits (NOPB) based on the previous date of injury or description, it will:

-- remain current until expiry if the claim does not settle, or
+- remain current until the expiry date if the claim does not settle, or

 - automatically expire when the new NTC is issued following receipt of a MO022, MO026 or MO027